-- (D) Where no employee accepts a temporary appointment, the Employer may appoint a newly graduated Licensed Practical Nurse, Registered Nurse or Registered Psychiatric Nurse directly into a temporary Level 1 or Level 3 appointment.
-Such appointments shall be exempt from the posting requirements of Articles 17.01 and 17.02.
-For the purposes of this Article, newly graduated nurses are Licensed Practical Nurses, Registered Nurses or Registered Psychiatric Nurses that have registered with the College of Licensed Practical Nurses of BC, the College of Registered Nurses of BC or the College of Registered Psychiatric Nurses of BC with a full practising license for the first time in the last eighteen (18) months and have not previously registered in another jurisdiction. - This provision shall be operative from date of execution until the successful renegotiation of the 2019 PCA. - (E) A regular employee who is assigned to, or on her own volition, fills a temporary appointment shall return to her former position and pay rate without loss of seniority and accrued perquisites when the temporary appointment ends. - (F) In the event that an applicant for the posted position is not available to start the position within four (4) weeks of the commencement date of the temporary posting, the Employer shall not be required to consider such application.
+- (D) A regular employee who is assigned to, or on their own volition, fills a temporary appointment shall return to their former position and pay rate without loss of seniority and accrued perquisites when the temporary appointment ends. - (E) In the event that an applicant for the posted position is not available to start the position within four (4) weeks of the commencement date of the temporary posting, the Employer shall not be required to consider such application.